 [And] when you have done something lousy, your body tells you.
 You feel it in your stomach.
-Anger, resentment affects you ... affects you.
+Anger, resentment ... affects you.
 Your blood pressure goes up, because our nature is in fact to be good.
-That is, what we are created for."5
+That is what we are created for."4

-There lies the problem.
+There in lies the problem.
 We have two conflicting natures within us.
-One part of us is very self-centered, focusing on what is to our own benefit, even to the detriment of others.
+One part of us is very self-centered, focusing on what benefits us, even to the detriment of others.
 The other part of us sincerely wants to sacrifice for others.
 We have an inward conflict that the animal kingdom does not.

-The Bible even boldly states, "We love because he first loved us."8
+The Bible boldly states, "We love because he first loved us."7

 "Jesus went through all the towns and villages, teaching in their synagogues, preaching the good news of the kingdom and healing every disease and sickness.
-When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd."10
+When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd."9

 He created us to know his love for us, and demonstrate that same love to others.

 Jesus said, "As the Father has loved me, so have I loved you.
-Now remain in my love. ...My command is this: Love each other as I have loved you."11
+Now remain in my love. ...My command is this: Love each other as I have loved you."10